news

 Ed Park’s phenomenal novel “Same Bed Different Dreams” takes on the question, “What is history?” and examines it from all angles, then turns it inside out and switches dimensions.
 The novel’s innovative form matches the subjects it explores.
 A multifarious reimagining of Korean and American history, the novel unfolds through intertwined strands.
 Sprawling, layering, and expanding, the stories in the novel connect directly and indirectly, nest inside each other, and reflect one another, like evolving networks.
 Park seamlessly blends reality with the imagination, capturing the jittery paranoia of internet conspiracies, where even the most tenuous connections are significant, and obscure texts abound with coincidences, echoes, puns, and acronyms.
 The novel gives the sensation of many things at once: an ouroboros, a dream inside of a dream, a trip across the uncanny valley.
 As playful as it is moving, as serious as it is otherworldly, and as funny as it is intellectually stimulating, “Same Bed Different Dreams” is a work of singular ambition and literary power.

-3/18/24 A smart review in Spectrum Culture: “Taking inspiration from Pynchon, Cronenberg, DeLillo, Egan, Jin, Ishiguro, Spiotta and Bolaño, among others, Same Bed Different Dreams…is concerned with the nature of history – not only how the record of the past is formed, but who shapes it and what they include..” ¶ I contributed two appreciations (on Younghill Kang’s East Goes West and Charles Portis’s The Dog of the South) to The Atlantic‘s conversation-starting list of Great American Novels.
+3/18/24 Spectrum Culture: “Taking inspiration from Pynchon, Cronenberg, DeLillo, Egan, Jin, Ishiguro, Spiotta and Bolaño, among others, Same Bed Different Dreams…is concerned with the nature of history – not only how the record of the past is formed, but who shapes it and what they include..” ¶ I contributed two appreciations (on Younghill Kang’s East Goes West and Charles Portis’s The Dog of the South) to The Atlantic‘s conversation-starting list of Great American Novels.

 3/6/24 Alisyn Amant spent months writing this in-depth profile of me, now up at The Brooklyn Rail. ¶ On his Substack, Alexander Chee gives the BTS for his New Republic review.